Efficient and Accurate Graph Classification with Hyperdimensional Computing on FPGA: Optimizations

 \subsection{Static Load Balancing}

 Irregular sparsity in adjacency matrices ($\mathbf{A}$) and landmark histograms ($\mathbf{H}^{(t)}$) can cause severe PE underutilization.
-To avoid runtime scheduling overhead while maintaining balanced utilization, we design a lightweight \emph{static iteration-wise load balancer} that maps rows to PEs offline, ensuring that during execution, all PEs remain evenly loaded.
+To avoid runtime scheduling overhead while maintaining balanced utilization, we design a lightweight \emph{static iteration-wise load balancer} that maps rows to PEs offline, ensuring all PEs remain evenly loaded.

 \emph{Schedule table.} Given $N$ rows and $P$ PEs, computation proceeds in $N/P$ iterations.
 In each iteration, every PE processes exactly one row, with assignments specified by a precomputed $N/P \times P$ \emph{schedule table}.
 Each row of the table corresponds to one iteration, and each column to a PE; entry $(i,j)$ gives the row index assigned to PE~$j$ in iteration~$i$.
 The table is banked along columns, allowing PEs to fetch their assigned rows concurrently without conflict.
-At runtime, PE~$j$ fetches its row index, reads $\texttt{row\_ptr}$ and $\texttt{col\_idx/val}$ from CSR banks, and accumulates results directly into $\texttt{out[row\_id]}$.
+At runtime, PE~$j$ fetches its row index, reads $\texttt{row\_ptr}$ and $\texttt{col\_idx/val}$ from Compressed Sparse Row (CSR) banks, and accumulates results directly into $\texttt{out[row\_id]}$.

-\emph{Offline construction.} The table is constructed once per sparse operand using a simple nonzero-count grouping procedure: \begin{enumerate} \item Compute $\texttt{nnz}[r]$ for each row. \item Bucket rows into lists keyed by $\texttt{nnz}$. \item Traverse buckets in increasing order of $\texttt{nnz}$, greedily allocating $P$ rows at a time to form one iteration.
-If a bucket contains fewer than $P$ rows, allocation continues with the next bucket until $P$ rows are obtained. \end{enumerate} This procedure groups rows with similar sparsity into the same iteration, yielding balanced PE utilization at each cycle.
+\emph{Offline construction.} The table is constructed once per sparse operand using a simple nonzero-count grouping procedure: (1) Compute $\texttt{nnz}[r]$ number of non-zero elements in each row; (2) Bucket rows into lists keyed by $\texttt{nnz}$; (3) Traverse buckets in increasing order of $\texttt{nnz}$, greedily allocating $P$ rows at a time to form one iteration.
+If a bucket contains fewer than $P$ rows, allocation continues with the next bucket until $P$ rows are obtained.
+This procedure groups rows with similar sparsity into the same iteration, yielding balanced PE utilization at each cycle.
 It runs in $O(N)$ time, preserves the CSR layout, and produces a compact schedule table stored in BRAM.

 \emph{Execution.} At runtime, the controller issues iterations sequentially.
 Each PE reads its row index from the schedule table, performs CSR expansion, and writes directly to $\texttt{out[row\_id]}$, with no dynamic scheduling or reassignment required.